geoadmin/doc-tech/docs/stac/migrate09-10.md

 ### Collection object

-Collection can now have assets as well using the same structure and fields as the item assets.
-For details see [API SPEC](https://data.geo.admin.ch/api/stac/static/spec/v1/apitransactional.html#tag/Data/operation/describeCollection).
+Collections can now have assets as well, using the same structure and fields as item assets.
+For details, see [API SPEC](https://data.geo.admin.ch/api/stac/static/spec/v1/apitransactional.html#tag/Data/operation/describeCollection).

 ### Item object

-The following field have changed from `v0.9` to `v1`:
+The following fields have changed from `v0.9` to `v1`:

 ##### Item Expiration

-It is now possible to set an expiry date of an item.
+It is now possible to set an expiry date for an item.
 Items with an `expires` date in the past will automatically be deleted.

 ```json